jxnblk/mdx-deck/docs/theming.md

 # Cool. :sunglasses:
 ```

-Please note that themes are deep merged together and the last theme specified will override fields from themes before it.
+Note that themes are deeply merged together and the last theme specified will override fields from themes before it.

 ### Google Fonts